ProfXwing/extend-karabiner/README.md

 # What is this?
 This is a karabiner elements complex ruleset for DreymaR's extend layer.
 In other words, this allows you to use [DreymaR's Extend Layer](https://dreymar.colemak.org/layers-extend.html) using the MacOS application [Karabiner Elements](https://karabiner-elements.pqrs.org/), with some minor modifications for better usage on MacOS.

+# How do I use it?
+After downloading [Karabiner Elements](https://karabiner-elements.pqrs.org/) and giving it the required permissions, just click this link: []()

 # What are the changes?
 The following is an image of DreymaR's extend layer for reference.